Help your potential matches find common interests.

 Merritt, Nicolas Jaar, Elliott Smith, Charles Ives, Luke Parkin

 (Love "Things I Didn't Know I Loved"), Gotan Project, Osunlade,

-Iron and Wine, Jacques Brel, The XX, Fionn Regan, Bright Eyes,
+Iron and Wine, Jacques Brel, The XX, Fionn Regan, Fela Kuti, Bright

-Stephen Sondheim, Fiona Apple, Right Away Great Captain, Anais
+Eyes, Stephen Sondheim, Fiona Apple, Right Away Great Captain, Joni

-song or Rodelinda--I'll listen to anything he's singing.
+Rodelinda--I'll listen to anything he's singing.
+Earlier this year

 In music, I like either interesting sounds or beautiful stories,

 or, better yet, both.